Neils Red Covered Bridge

-The Neils Red Covered Bridge was an historic, American wooden covered bridge that was located in Greene Township in Greene County, Pennsylvania.
+The Neils Red Covered Bridge was an historic wooden covered bridge that was located in Greene Township in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.
 It was destroyed in an arson fire on June 19, 1990, and was delisted from the National Register in 2018.

 History and architectural features

 This historic structure was an 86 ft, Burr Truss bridge with a tin covered gable roof, Built in 1900, it crossed Whiteley Creek.
 As of October 1978, it was one of nine historic covered bridges that existed in Greene County.

-Listed on the National Register of Historic Places in 1979, it was destroyed in an arson fire on June 19, 1990, and was delisted from the National Register in 2018.